micado-scale/ansible-micado/README.md

 ## Deployment

-There are 3 different roles for machines in this scenario:
- - Controller machine: a machine from which you control the MiCADO service installation
- - MiCADO master machine: preferably a virtual machine in cloud on which you will install the core MiCADO services
- - MiCADO worker machine(s): further virtual machine(s) in cloud which will be automatically launched by the core MiCADO services
+As stated in the above section, to use MiCADO, you need to deploy the MiCADO services on a (separate) virtual machine, called MiCADO master.
+We recommend to do the installation remotely i.e. to download the Ansible playbook on your local machine and run the deployment on an empty virtul machine dedicated for this purpose on your preferred cloud.

 ### Prerequisites

- - All 3 type of machines should be Ubuntu 16.04
+ - Operating system for MiCADO master (in the cloud) should be Ubuntu 16.04
- - Installed ansible and git is needed on the Controller machine
+ - Ansible and git is needed on your (local) machine to run the Ansible playbook

 ### Installation

-Perform the following steps on the Controller machine:
+Perform the following steps on your local machine.

-#### Step 1: Download the Micado ansible playbook
+#### Step 1: Download the ansible playbook.

+Currently, MiCADO v5 version is available.

 ```
 git clone https://github.com/micado-scale/ansible-micado.git ansible-micado